-The hearing panel will determine, based on a preponderance of the evidence, whether the respondent violated the Policy.
-The Chair of the Conduct Review Panel will then notify the Title IX Coordinator (and the Deputy Title IX Coordinator as appropriate) of the panel's decision and assigned disciplinary actions.
-Additionally, after a decision is made concerning resolution of the complaint and any disciplinary actions to be imposed, the Chair will notify simultaneously the complainant and the respondent in writing of the outcome.

-Generally, a hearing outcome will result in a written document that includes a statement of the allegations and issues, a determination as to whether College policy has been violated, and any disciplinary actions, if appropriate, including but not limited to educational programs, counseling/coaching, mediation, remedies for the complainant, and a referral to other disciplinary procedures, as appropriate.
+The Conduct Review Panel will determine, based on a preponderance of the evidence, whether the respondent violated the Policy and, if so, what sanction to impose.
+The Chair of the Conduct Review Panel will then notify the Title IX Coordinator or designee as appropriate of the panel's decision and any assigned disciplinary actions.
+Generally, a hearing will result in an outcome letter for the Respondent which includes a statement of the allegations and issues, a determination as to whether College policy has been violated, and any disciplinary actions, if appropriate, including but not limited to: educational programs, counseling/coaching, mediation, remedies for the complainant, a referral to other disciplinary procedures if appropriate, or suspension or dismissal.